An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 where $p_{y,0}$ is the $y$-component of the momentum at $y=0$.
 In \cite{Higuera:2017} Poincar\'e plots are used to qualitatively judge the performance of their integration scheme.
 These plots are generated by recording $y$ and $p_y$ at the intersections of the trajectory with the $x=0$ plane.
 For each set of initial parameters, the resulting points should lie on the curve in the $y$--$p_y$ plane given by these parameters and equation (\ref{eq:hg_invariant}).
 To allow comparison with their results the same parameters, $a=1$ and $b=2$, are chosen here.
 The particle is initialised with $x=y=z=p_z=0$ and varying values of $p_y$.
 The momentum $p_x$ is then chosen such that the total energy matches the prescribed, mildly relativistic value of $H=4mc^2$.
+The test was designed to expose the effects of any varying phase space volume elements introduced by the schemes.
+These effects are strongest in the mildly relativistic case which justifies this specific choice of parameters \cite{Higuera:2017}.

 Plot \ref{fig:hg_poincare} shows the resulting Poincar\'e plots for two chosen integrators and a time step of $\Delta t = T_{\text{osc}}/40$.
 The Boris scheme is shown in the left panel.
 It shows that the orbits remain on the curves given by equation (\ref{eq:hg_invariant}) for the chosen parameters.
 In contrast, the PL integration scheme produces a plot, shown in the right panel, in which the structure has completely changed and the original curves cannot be recognised.
 All other integrators produce plots that are more similar that to the Boris scheme than to PL for this choice time step.